PoisotLab/ms_networkary_classifiers/README.md

 network data, and that MCC and PR-AUC are more accurate measures of the effective performance of the classifier.
-Finally, by measuring the structure of predicted networks, we highlight an interesting paradox: the models with the best performance measures are not the models with the closest reconstructed network structure.
+Finally, by measuring the structure of predicted networks, we highlight an interesting paradox: the models with the best performance measures are not necessarilly the models with the closest reconstructed network structure.
 We discuss these results in the context of establishing guidelines for the prediction of ecological interactions.

-TODO informedness and accuracy should be easy to beat, make sure the model is better than them!

 The results presented here highlight an interesting paradox: although the Random Forest was ultimately able to get a correct estimate of network structure